ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/sve/sve_armie.md

         1 : 0x25e21fe0  whilelo p0.d, xzr, x2
 ```

-In this list, we see SVE instructions identified in the previous tutorial  [Compile for SVE](/learning-paths/server-and-cloud/sve/sve_compile/).
+In this list, see SVE instructions identified in the previous tutorial  [Compile for SVE](/learning-paths/server-and-cloud/sve/sve_compile/).
 In the main loop, they are executed 16 times to compute the addition of 127 array elements (16 batches of 512-bit SVE instructions).

 ### Trace SVE memory accesses on specific code sections